Seravo/seravo-plugin/README.md

 total size is 370,596  speedup is 120.99
 ```

+### Installing development dependencies

+To ease Seravo Plugin development, composer should be used to install development dependencies.
+Running `composer install` installs PHPCS, PHPCBF, WordPress PHPCS standards and Rector.

 ### Updating translations

 Remember to update translations of all public facing string by running inside Vagrant: